Safeena Husain: Educate Girls

-Husain moved to Mumbai in 2005 where she began working on what would become Educate Girls.
-Educate Girls was founded in 2007.
+After returning to India, Safeena moved to Mumbai in 2005 and began developing the concept that would become Educate Girls, which she formally founded in 2007.
 She pointed to surveys indicating India was the worst G20 country to be born a woman in as demonstration for India's need for a large scale NGO focused on gender equity in education.
 There were no such organizations, to her satisfaction, in India at the time.
 She initially focused on working with the Ministry of Education in partnering with schools in Pali and Jalore which had the worst education gender gaps at the time.
 Husain subsequently contacted Pratham and UNICEF to learn best practices.
 She focused on being the strongest presence in a focused community and encouraging community participation.
-This strategy led to the creation of, Team Balika, a volunteer organization with thousands of members.
+This strategy led to the creation of, Team Balika,a volunteer network that has grown into one of the largest community-based education movements in India.
 Their goal is to find out of school girls and encourage them to re-enroll.
 Husain has highlighted Educate Girls effort to work with the education system and improve it rather than working against the system.
 Educate girls embodied this idea by signing a Memorandum of Understanding with the government to replicate the organizations model at 2,083 schools in Jalore.

-Educate Girls work from 2015-2018 was partially funded by the world's first education related Development Impact Bond.
-Husain lauded this model because resulted based financing allowed Educate Girls to be innovative in their practices.
-The program surpassed all its targets for the bond payouts.
+Motivated by persistent gender disparities in education and women's participation, she sought to establish an organisation capable of addressing educational exclusion at scale through community engagement and partnerships with government systems.

+The organisation subsequently expanded beyond Rajasthan to operate across tens of thousands of villages in multiple states.
+Since its inception, Educate Girls has supported the enrolment and retention of more than two million previously out-of-school girls and has contributed to improved learning outcomes for millions of children through its community-led interventions.

+Between 2015 and 2018, Safeena led Educate Girls' participation in the world's first Development Impact Bond in education, an outcomes-based financing initiative designed to improve educational access and learning achievement.
+An independent evaluation found that the programme exceeded all of its enrolment and learning targets, and it has since been widely cited as a pioneering example of results-based financing in the education sector.

+Under Safeena's leadership, Educate Girls has received international recognition for its work and innovation.
+In 2025, the organisation became the first Indian non-profit to receive the Ramon Magsaysay Award.
+It has also been supported by The Audacious Project, a global philanthropic initiative that backs ambitious solutions to pressing social challenges, making Educate Girls the first organisation in Asia selected for the programme.